rpivo/react-vs-svelte-vs-vue/README.md

 npm install react-dom
 ```

-I need both `react` and `react-dom` to get up and running with React.
-So, the install process is relatively easy, though slightly more complicated than Vue, and the resulting folder size is slightly larger than Vue.
+Both `react` and `react-dom` are needed to get up and running with an independent React project.
+The install process is relatively easy, though (negligibly) more complicated than Vue.

-**Folder size so far: 3.8mb**
+All in all, a little less than ten individual dependencies are installed.
+This puts React square in the middle between the approaches of Svelte and Vue, where Svelte's opinionated install creates dozens of dependencies to start, and Vue's install only adds a `vue` folder to node_modules.

+At this point, React's node_modules folder is 3.8mb.

 #### Pros:

-- Relatively easy install
+- Easy install is about on par with Vue, and arguably more simple than Svelte.

 #### Cons:

-- Starts off with a few external packages
+- Project folder starts off with slightly more dependencies than Vue, but the resulting node_modules folders are 3.8mb and 3.6mb in size, respectively.
+Not that much difference, but Vue has a tiny advantage here.

 ### Svelte